P2CODE-Ubitech/policy-engine/README.md

 ## Getting started

-This is an implementation of the Maestro's Policy Engine aspect.
+This is an implementation of the Service Orchestrator Policy Engine aspect.
 Using TMF Intent Management 921 API, users can apply the preferable policies in an automatic and clean way.

 ## TMF Intent Management API Overview